vserrago/nhonms-tech-challenge/README.md

 This is my submission for the tech challenge.
 It is a gradle-based Java 17 application.

+My approach to this challenge was to be more holistic than the base challenge description.
+While the knowledge of algorithms and efficiency is important, I find in my day-to-day, it is also important to be able to design, decompose, encapsulate, and test written code.
+While not 100% perfect or complete (see [Where to go from here](#where-to-go-from-here)), I think it gives an approximation of the kind of code I'd be able to write.

 # Requirements

 The application is relatively simple, and requirements are few.
 They are: